Lolligerhans/vsob/README.md

 1. Line numbers are formatted to make them sort correctly lexicographically.
 Long enough that all values start with digit 0, resulting in `#0` at the start.
 1. Names are grepped to be between the first `{` and the non-ASCII character `—`.
-Conversion to lower case ensures consistent sorting between different upper/lower case spelligns of the same names.
+Conversion to lower case ensures consistent sorting between different upper/lower case spellings of the same names.
 1. Game numbers grep for `#0` from line numbers.

 ```vim